We've both made mistakes on trips.

 Despite this, we both still feel sick at the amount of plastic we consumed throughout our two years in Latin America.
 Very very few places had safe drinking water and neither of us had packed the correct equipment to drink water sustainably, so the easiest option was to buy plastic bottles of water wherever we went.
 It was so so wasteful and we can now fully understand how over 50 BILLION plastic bottles of water are consumed every year.

 In hindsight, a great solution would have been to pack in a more prepared way.
-On future trips, we'll be bringing a SteriPEN or a bottle with a built-in filter, will always have a cloth bag with us so we don't need shopping bags and will be much more prepared so we can cut down on our plastic waste (like taking our refillable glass water bottle)- we hope you will too!
+On future trips, we'll be bringing a LifeStraw (a bottle with a built-in filter which makes contaminated water safe to drink), will always have a cloth bag with us so we don't need shopping bags and will be much more prepared so we can cut down on our plastic waste (like taking our refillable glass water bottle)- we hope you will too!

 #4 pick the right sort of tour